 Of those models with metal trays, the Brod & Taylor Sahara Folding had the easiest ones to clean.
 Scoring closely behind the Sahara in the metal tray division for this metric was the Magic Mill.

 Ease of Use

-While temperature and timing are crucial for achieving the edible outcomes we aim for when purchasing a dehydrator, it is good tray design that allows us to easily reap the fruits of our labor.
+While temperature and timing are crucial for achieving the edible outcomes we aim for when purchasing a dehydrator, a good tray design can determine how easily we reap those rewards.
 We discovered that the effort put into preparing and drying food is all for naught if the food sticks to or falls through the tray.
 Trays with removable mesh screens are best for dealing with sticky or otherwise adhered food because they flex and roll to break the bond between tray and food.
-The Excalibur 3926TB is a prime example of an easy to use mesh-lined tray.
-On the other end of the spectrum is the COSORI.
-While we liked this model's metal trays for their classic industrial look and durability, the interwoven wire proved to be the most challenging for food removal.
+The Magic Mill is a prime example of an easy-to-use mesh-lined tray.

-Preserving food with dehydration is cost-effective, nutritious and rewarding.
-If you are looking for a machine to achieve these ends, then the above lays out a number of options that will meet both budget and space constraints.
+Preserving food with dehydration is cost-effective, nutritious, and rewarding.
+If you are looking for a machine to achieve these ends, the above review lays out several options to meet both budget and space constraints.
 More than that, we isolate those models that are easier to use and clean.
 We had a great time testing these machines — including scarfing down all the snacks we made.
-We hope that our work helps you find your way through the dehydrator selection process.
+We hope that our work helps you find your way through the dehydrator selection process and on to reaping some tasty rewards.
 Bon appetit!

 Ross Patton, Nick Miley, Michelle Powell, Genaveve Bradshaw

 Looking for an easy and convenient way to make homemade...